What Is

 What Vipassana Is

-• · An art of living — applicable to daily life
+• · An art of living that can be used to make positive contributions to society

 What Vipassana Is Not

-• · Not a relaxation or stress-management technique
+• · Not an intellectual or philosophical entertainment

-• · Not an escape from life's challenges
+• · Not an escape from the trials and tribulations of everyday life

 The Structure of Practice